The Legend of Suriyothai: Plot

 The story follows the course of the life of Suriyothai from her adolescence to her death.
 As Suriyothai is only known from three lines in a chronicle, most of the film relies on an invented story rather than claiming to be actual history.
 It presents a young woman, Suriyothai, of minor royal standing who has strong opinions and self-determination.
-The movie reveals the princess' boldness through scenes where she breaks tradition by walking among the commoners to meet her lover Prince Pirenthorathep, who in turn pledges that he will come to her aid whenever she wants.
+The movie reveals the princess' boldness through scenes where she breaks tradition by walking among the commoners to meet her lover Pirenthorathep, who in turn pledges that he will come to her aid whenever she wants.

 Her father insists that she must marry Prince Thienraja, the son of the second king of the realm.
 In an attempt to escape a marriage she does not want, she runs away and is captured by the principal king who explains the possible problems her marriage to Piren might cause to Siam.
-For the good of the kingdom, she marries Prince Tien to keep peace in the royal families.
+For the good of the kingdom, she marries Prince Thienraja to keep peace in the royal families.
 From this point on she remains loyal to the man she likes but does not love and remains strongly independent.

-The principal king dies, and Tien's father inherits the throne.
+The principal king dies, and Thien's father inherits the throne.
 A few years later, smallpox makes its first appearance in Siam and the king is stricken with the disease.
-On his deathbed he extracts a promise of support for his young son from Chai Raja, his nephew, and Tien.
-Burma invades in the north and Chai Raja assumes the throne to protect Siam.
-He executes the child king, which Tien protests but on Suriyothai's advice accepts Chai Raja as his ruler.
+On his deathbed he extracts a promise of support for his young son, later known as Ratsadathirat, from Chairachathirat, his nephew, and Thien.
+Burma invades in the north and Chairachathirat assumes the throne to protect Siam.
+He executes the child king, which Thien protests but on Suriyothai's advice accepts Chairachathirat as his ruler.

-Chai Raja's wife, Queen Jitravadee, dies shortly after giving birth to the heir Yodfa.
-The king takes a new consort, Srisudachan, and has a son by her.
-After several years of peace, Chai Raja leaves the capital, Ayutthaya, for a military campaign in the north.
-Soon after, Srisudachan, descended from the deposed U-Tong dynasty, takes Boonsri Worawongsa, another U-Tong descendant, as a lover and starts plotting to take over the throne.
+Chairachathirat's wife, Queen Jitravadee, dies shortly after giving birth to the heir Yotfa.
+The king takes a new consort, Sri Sudachan, and has a son from her.
+After several years of peace, Chairachathirat leaves the capital, Ayutthaya, for a military campaign in the north.
+Soon after, Sri Sudachan, emerging from the deposed Uthong dynasty, takes Boonsri Worawongsa, another Uthong descendant, as a lover and starts plotting to take over the throne.

 The king is wounded in battle and comes back to the capital to recuperate, where Srisudachan poisons him and attempts to blame the deed on Tien.
 Tien saves his own life by becoming a Buddhist monk.
-Srisudachan proceeds by naming Worawongsa as regent and promptly poisoning young Yodfa, thereby assuming power.
-Suriyothai then summons her old friend Piren, who was Chai Raja's troop commander, to help set things right.
+Srisudachan proceeds by naming Worawongsa as regent and promptly poisoning Yotfa, thereby assuming power.
+Suriyothai then summons her old friend Piren, who was Chairachathirat's troop commander, to help set things right.
 His troops ambush and kill Worawongsa and Sri Sudachan, and Tien accepts the throne despite his monkhood.

-Upon hearing this, Burmese King Hongsa invades again and lays siege to Ayutthaya.
+Upon hearing this, Burmese King Tabinshwehti invades again and lays siege to Ayutthaya.
 In a dramatic finale, however, the Burmese invade the new kingdom, and Queen Suriyothai heroically rides into battle with her husband and her unrequited childhood love at her side.
 The queen is slain, falling in slow motion from the elephant in full uniform with her throat cut.
 The ending scene reveals a traditional funeral for royals.